George Bechtel: Expulsion

 Rumors surrounded Bechtel's play ever since the late 1860s, indicating that he was a very good fielder, one of the better fielders of the day, but his play at times became sloppy.
 Henry Chadwick once stated regarding his play: "At the commencement of the season, Bechtel's play in left field was equal to any player, but, as the season wore on, he grew careless, and from other causes unnecessary to mention, he played poorly."

 On May 30, 1876, in a game against the Mutuals, he made three of the team's nine errors, all three in crucial game situations.
 After the game, he became a "much suspected man" by the press and his team alike, so the team suspended him for crooked play.

 On June 10, Bechtel wired teammate Jim Devlin a message stating "We can make $500 if you lose the game today.
 Tell John (manager Jack Chapman) and let me know at once.
 BECHTEL."
 Devlin wired him back explaining that he was not that kind of player, and presented the telegram to the team's management.
 Louisville immediately suspended him from the team.
 Bechtel was picked up by the Mutuals and played in a couple of games for them before the end of the season.
 The National League followed the lead of the Grays and suspended Bechtel before the 1877 season, and despite attempts for re-instatement, he was denied.
 Devlin himself was also banned for life the following season when he and a couple of teammates were paid for losing games.
-At this time, it is unknown when and where Bechtel died, but Peter Morris, a member of the Society for American Baseball Research, claims that he most likely died in Philadelphia on April 3, 1921.
+According to Bill Lamb, a member of the Society for American Baseball Research, Bechtel had a stroke on April 1, 1921, and two days later, he died at St. Mary's Hospital in Philadelphia on April 3, 1921.